Faculty of Humanities

 ‘Fire and Fury’ – a study of how Stuart England erupted with the Gunpowder Plot, headed for war between Parliament and the Crown and faced challenges from plague, religious persecution and superstition.

-‘Mighty Manchester?’ –how our city evolved during the Industrial Revolution and it’s place within Britain ‘the workshop of the world’.
+‘Mighty Manchester’ - ideas, political power, industry and empire: Britain 1745-1901.
+How our city evolved during the Industrial Revolution and it’s place within Britain ‘the workshop of the world’.
 We examine the links between Manchester’s success story and its links to the trans-Atlantic slave-trade and consequences for those who not just spun and wove cotton but picked it, in the southern states of America.

-‘A Challenging World’ – a study of Britain at the turn of the twentieth century and the challenges faced by women seeking equality with men through to the horrors of industrialised warfare in WW1.
+‘A Challenging World’ - The challenge for Britain Europe and the wider world (1901 to the present day).
+A study of Britain at the turn of the twentieth century and the challenges faced by women seeking equality with men through to the horrors of industrialised warfare in WW1.

 ‘Lessons from History’ – a study of the Holocaust, that focuses on the need for tolerance and understanding in society and History’s role in our education.

 Curriculum Intent (Year 10 and 11)